Documentation

 What you can add

-Three input formats:
+Two input formats:

 How indexing works (in plain language)

 You do not see this machinery.
-You see: "Knowledge added — searchable in a few seconds."
+You see: knowledge added, searchable in a few seconds.

 Refreshing content